Kitura/kitura.dev/en/guides/typesafehttpbasic.md

 This guide steps you through using `TypeSafeHTTPBasic`, a `TypeSafeCredentials` plugin for safe and easy HTTP basic authentication in Codable routes.

 ## Adding TypeSafeHTTPBasic to your project
+If you do not have an existing project, run `kitura init` in terminal to generate a new project.

 1) Add `Kitura-CredentialsHTTP` to your `Package.swift` dependencies:
 ```swift